GNOME/tinysparql/docs/reference/libtracker-sparql/limits.md

 ## Maximum number of tables in a `JOIN`

 SQLite does not allow Join operations containing more than 64 tables.
-This limit may impact complex Tracker queries in various ways, most likely culprits are operations across the whole union graph, and access to multi-valued properties.
+This limit may impact complex TinySPARQL queries in various ways, most likely culprits are operations across the whole union graph, and access to multi-valued properties.